idio-lang/DIPS/source/introduction.rst

 you reach the stage of being able to implement other languages in yours.
-After all, you basically need to be able to read characters, one at a time, and decide whether to bundle them up into names or numbers or strings etc. then have a mechanism to evaluating them maintaining some sense of "memory" where values can be set and retrieved from.
+After all, you basically need to be able to read characters, one at a time, and decide whether to bundle them up into names or numbers or strings etc. then have a mechanism to evaluate them whilst maintaining some sense of "memory" where values can be set and retrieved from.